AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ## Background

 Some guides you will find online mention printing a single or two-walled object and measuring the thickness with calipers.
-I find this method not to work very well at all, especially with ABS due to shrinkage.
+I find this method not to work very well at all, especially with ABS, presumably due to shrinkage.

 SuperSlicer has a built-in flow calibration tool, however I do not like this either, for a few reasons:
 - It is very reliant on first layer squish.